mxmxmx/terminal_tedium/hardware:panel/ReadMe.md

 # this folder contains various CAM files and design resources.

-- ###gerbers is, surprise, where the gerber files can be found. at this point, i'd recommend building the wm8731 version; it's more versatile.
+- ### the `gerbers` folder is, unsurprisingly, where the gerber files can be found. at this point, i'd recommend building the wm8731 version; it's more versatile.

 - the remaining stuff is mostly about panels, ie layout + dimensions: